gatsbyjs/gatsby/README.md

 ### Deploying to Github Pages (and other hosts where your site's links need prefixes)
 Gatsby supports automatically prefixing links with its `prefixLink` helper function.

+First set the prefix in your config file e.g. `linkPrefix = '/your-project'`

-To use simply import the function and run all links in your site thorough it e.g.
+Then simply import the function and run all links in your site thorough it e.g.

 ```javascript